MichaelCurrin/code-cookbook/recipes/ruby/rake/python.md

-# Rake for Python
+# Python project

-I'd rather use `make` as it is not specific to Ruby and would make more sense to me for a Python project I found.
-But anyway here is a `Rakefile` from a Python project and I wanted to save it as a reference.
+I'd rather use `make` for Python, as it is not specific to Ruby and would make more sense to me.
+But anyway here is a `Rakefile` from a Python project I found and I wanted to save it as a reference.

 - `Rakefile`
     ```ruby